Hendrix-CS/csci151/labs/cake.md

 * To **Partially Complete** this lab, write five strategies.
 * To **Complete** this lab, do the above and
-    * use an array in one of your strategies
+    * use an array in one of your strategies, or
     * place in the top *10* strategies in the tournament, or
     * use a very creative strategy.